EricHoffmeyer/2023_01_13_BMT_Rux_bulk/README.md

 Results from 2024_01_11_Group_DESeqs where conditions are combined to form larger subsets, then run through the DESeq/GeneTonic results function.

 ## 2024_01_19_Condition_Plots
 Results from 2024_01_19_Condition_Plots.qmd where heatmaps, volcano plots, and gene set enrichment plots are generated.

 ## 2024_02_09_Code_Review.qmd
 This notebook was created for a lab code review meeting.
 It combines the walkthroughs and functions used to create DESeq results, GeneTonic objects, and resulting plots.
 It references the same result folders: 2024_01_10_Condition_DESeqs and 2024_01_19_Condition_Plots.

+## 2024_03_21_

+Took the DESeq results and ran them through gprofiler for gene set analysis with more ontologies.